What does “European Emigrant Heritage” mean?

 Unknown living relatives occur more frequently in non-famous families:

 (The green http link below is the Vita Brevis article.
 To avoid closing this EEH website, right-click this green link and choose "Open Link in New Tab".) http://vita-brevis.org/2014/07/suspicious-first-cousin/?utm_source=twgnewsletter&utm_medium=newsletter&utm_campaign=twg699

 Unknown deceased relatives occur in all families.
 Even if you can name your paternal grandfather's nieces (not granddaughters but nieces), you would need their married names, locations, and other facts to find their deaths, cemeteries, and offspring.

 Why have I never heard of your type of business?

 Unknown inheritances are rare events.
-They occur only a few thousand times per year.
 Also, unknown inheritance genealogy is one of the few businesses that does not advertise.
 We start with the property or other assets, and then attempt to locate lawful heirs.
 [We indeed are the bearers of good news!]
 We do not start with potential heirs, or people who believe they are entitled to an inheritance, so we do not advertise for those people to contact us.